 If you request that service be turned on after hours, an additional $45 After Hours Fee will apply.
 An additional $20 Collection Fee may also apply if paying your field representative directly.
 If requesting an after hours turn on, DOWC recommends pay your bill on DOWC’s website in order to avoid the Collection Fee.
 When paying online, save or print your payment confirmation to show the field representative prior to turn on.

 If service has been shut off for non-payment for more than one week, a new deposit may also be required in order to reinstate service.

 a.
 Can I turn my water back on by myself?

 No. The water meter and valve are DOWC property and can only be turned on and off by DOWC staff.
 Once payment has been made, DOWC will return to turn your service on as soon as possible.
 Further, if you attempt to turn water back on and cause any damage, including cutting locks, you will be charged for the damage.

 19. Is there a fee to pay by phone?
-Is there a fee to pay online at Delorowater.com or PayMyH2OBill.com?
+Is there a fee to pay online at Delorowater.com?

-No. Del Oro does not charge a fee to pay online at www.delorowater.com, or over the phone by calling our Customer Care Center.
-We offer these services free of charge as a convenience to our customers.
+Yes.
+As of February, 7, 2023, Del Oro’s credit card provider charges a fee of $2.50 to pay online at www.delorowater.com, or $2.95 over the phone with an agent by calling our Customer Care Center.

 20. Are there any other fees I should know about?

 Del Oro’s courtesy services, such as checking for leaks and emergency water shut off, are free of charge, provided customers do not abuse this courtesy.
 If special work is performed that is not part of Del Oro’s responsibility, such as customer-requested repairs to the customer’s water lines, a charge may be applicable and will be reviewed with the customer prior to the work being performed.